tmaurice54/tns_embedded_training/README.md

 You can do the exercises following their number so the difficulty increase exercise by exercise.
 But you can also select an exercise depend on the subject you want to train.

+Note that this training has been prepared to be done with a STM32F401RE board and not for an other board.

 ## Exercises folder

 Contains all the exercises of this training.